 Following the success of this trial, nPlan and Network Rail will now embark on the next phase of deployment, rolling out the software on 40 projects before scaling up on all Network Rail projects by mid-2021.
 Using data from over 100,000 programmes, Network Rail will increase prediction accuracy, reduce delays, allow for better budgeting and unlock early risk detection, leading to greater certainty in the outcome of these projects.

 Network Rail’s Programme Director for Affordability, Alastair Forbes, said: “By championing innovation and using forward-thinking technologies, we can deliver efficiencies in the way we plan and carry out rail upgrade and maintenance projects.
 It also has the benefit of reducing the risk of project overruns, which means, in turn, we can improve reliability for passengers.”

 Dev Amratia, CEO and co-founder of nPlan, said: “Network Rail is amongst the largest infrastructure operators in Europe, and adopting technology to forecast and assure projects can lead to better outcomes for all of Britain’s rail industry, from contractors to passengers.
 I look forward to significantly delayed construction projects, and the disruption that they cause for passengers, becoming a thing of the past, with our railways becoming safer and more resilient.”

-Digitalisation, Infrastructure Developments, Operational Performance, Passenger Experience/Satisfaction, Signalling & Telecommunications, Technology & Software, The Workforce, Track/Infrastructure Maintenance & Engineering
+Digitalisation, Infrastructure Developments, Operational Performance, Passenger Experience/Satisfaction, Signalling, Control & Communications, Technology & Software, The Workforce, Track/Infrastructure Maintenance & Engineering